DominicTWHV/LJSpeech_Dataset_Generator/README.md

 # LJSpeech Dataset Generator

-Designed for use with PiperTTS (custom model training), uses a standard file structure:
+Designed for use with PiperTTS (custom model training), using a standard file structure:
 ```
 dataset.zip/
 │